Except for a BIG difference…

 Hot Chips, Mad Fish, and Other Tales

-Five Orton-Guilligham based stories, all in one book.
+Five Orton-Gilligham-based stories, all in one book.

 Funny and easily-decodable stories, with witty illustrations.